 - 1-16 entries - 4 entries advance

 - 17-32 entries - 8 entries advance

 - 32+ entries - 16 entries advance

 ELIMINATION ROUND PROCEDURES

 Please note: Brackets WILL NOT be broken in elimination rounds.
-In the event opponents from the same school meet, the tab room will advance the higher seed unless otherwise instructed by the head coach of the competitors.
+In the event opponents from the same school meet, the tab room will advance the higher seed.